-- 33. (1) Where, on 1 March 2018, a credit union has investments made in accordance with legislative requirements applicable at the time of the investment which do not comply with the requirements in this Part, the credit union shall (subject to paragraph (4)) - (a) take such actions as are necessary in relation to those investments in order to ensure compliance with this Part - (i) as soon as possible without incurring a loss, and - (ii) in any event not later than 1 March 2020 or such later date as the Bank may permit; - (b) only make an investment where the making of such an investment would not cause the credit union to either - (i) fail to comply with any of the requirements in this Part, or - (ii) exacerbate a failure existing on 1 March 2018 to comply with any of the requirements in this Part. - (2) Where a credit union has made an investment of a class referred to in Regulation 25(1) (c) or (d), and where that investment - (a) does not comply with this Part as a result of the occurrence of the relevant event, and the credit union shall comply with paragraph (3).
+- 33. (1) Where, on 1 March 2018, a credit union has investments made in accordance with legislative requirements applicable at the time of the investment which do not comply with the requirements in this Part, the credit union shall (subject to paragraph (4)) - (a) take such actions as are necessary in relation to those investments in order to ensure compliance with this Part - (i) as soon as possible without incurring a loss, and - (ii) in any event not later than 1 March 2020 or such later date as the Bank may permit; - (b) only make an investment where the making of such an investment would not cause the credit union to either - - (i) fail to comply with any of the requirements in this Part, or - (ii) exacerbate a failure existing on 1 March 2018 to comply with any of the requirements in this Part.

+(2) Where a credit union has made an investment of a class referred to in Regulation 25(1) (c) or (d), and where that investment - the credit union shall comply with paragraph (3).